sshuttle/sshuttle/docs/usage.rst

 Sudoers File
 ------------
-sshuttle can auto generate the proper sudoers.d file using the current user for Linux and OSX.
-Doing this will allow sshuttle to run with out asking for the local sudo password and to give users who do not not have sudo access ability to run sshuttle.
+sshuttle can auto-generate the proper sudoers.d file using the current user for Linux and OSX.
+Doing this will allow sshuttle to run without asking for the local sudo password and to give users who do not have sudo access ability to run sshuttle.

   sshuttle --sudoers

-DO NOT run this command with sudo, it will ask for your sudo password when its needed.
+DO NOT run this command with sudo, it will ask for your sudo password when it is needed.

 A costume user or group can be set with the : option:`sshuttle --sudoers --sudoers-username {user_descriptor}` option.
 Valid values for this vary based on how your system is configured.
-Values such as user names, groups pre-pended with `%` and sudoers user aliases will work.
+Values such as usernames, groups pre-pended with `%` and sudoers user aliases will work.
 See the sudoers manual for more information on valid user specif actions.
 The options must be used with `--sudoers`

   sshuttle --sudoers --sudoers-user mike sshuttle --sudoers --sudoers-user %sudo

-The name of the file to be added to sudoers.d can be configure too.
-This is mostly not necessary, but can be usefile for giving more then one user access to sshuttle.
-The defualt is `sshuttle_auto`
+The name of the file to be added to sudoers.d can be configured as well.
+This is mostly not necessary but can be useful for giving more than one user access to sshuttle.
+The default is `sshuttle_auto`

   sshuttle --sudoer --sudoers-filename sshuttle_auto_mike sshuttle --sudoer --sudoers-filename sshuttle_auto_tommy

-You can also see what configuration will be added to your system with out modifying anything.
-This can be help full is the auto feature does not work, or you want more control.
+You can also see what configuration will be added to your system without modifying anything.
+This can be helpfull is the auto feature does not work, or you want more control.
 This option also works with `--sudoers-username`.
 `--sudoers-filename` has no effect with this option.